What Is Clean Beauty Anyway?

 These days, there are countless brands, products, and services that tout themselves as "clean beauty" or a "green beauty" brand… but with a lack of appropriate regulations and standards for use of these labels, it can be challenging to understand what these popular phrases actually mean.

 Confusion surrounding this clean beauty or green beauty topic is both understandable and utterly crucial to clear up given that conscious consumerism is an important part of promoting environmental sustainability.
-While individuals cannot fix the climate crisis alone - nor should they feel the burden to do so - consumer behaviours have the potential to shape the course of the beauty industry, which is necessary for creating large-scale collective change.
+While individuals cannot fix the climate crisis alone - nor should they feel the burden to do so - consumer behaviors have the potential to shape the course of the beauty industry, which is necessary for creating large-scale collective change.